-Solar is scaling up rapidly, with capacity more than trebling over the past four years
+Solar is scaling up rapidly, with capacity nearly quadrupling over the past five years

-New installations totaling more than 50 GW in 2015 took global solar PV power generating capacity to 231 GW by year end, a 28.1% increase versus the end of 2014.
-Capacity has more than trebled in the past four years.
+New installations totaling more than 97 GW in 2017 took global solar PV power generating capacity to nearly 400 GW by year-end, a 32% increase versus the end of 2016.
+Capacity has nearly quadrupled in the past five years.

-Solar power generation enjoyed another year of very rapid growth in 2015, with a 33% increase.
-Its overall share of global power generation remains low (1.1%), but that share has almost doubled in just two years.
-Solar is starting to have a noticeable impact in terms of sources of power generation growth, contributing more than 30% of the growth of global power in 2015.
+Solar power generation enjoyed another year of very rapid growth in 2015, with a 35% increase.
+Its overall share of global power generation remains low (1.7%), but that share has more doubled in just three years.
+Solar is starting to have a noticeable impact in terms of sources of power generation growth, contributing nearly 20% of the growth of global power in 2017.